 We also expect that our pupils maintain a good level of attendance.
-We have an allocated Education Welfare Officer who follows up any concerns that we may have in relation to punctuality or attendance.
+We have a full time Education Welfare Officer who works tirelessly to address concerns that we may have in relation to punctuality or attendance, alongside our Parent Liaison officer.